Comments lead to bonus increase for Ayden workers

 Mayor Pro Tem Ivory Mewborn offered an update on the Pitt County Human Relations Commission.
 The commission was formed in January and is composed of a diverse group of 21 residents who work to ensure the rights of all citizens are protected.

 Mewborn serves as vice chairman of the commission.
-He explained that the commission is tasked with making recommendations to town officials regarding fair housing practices and public accommodation and ensuring county services are being equally distributed to all citizens.
+He said the commission is tasked with making recommendations to town officials regarding fair housing practices and public accommodation and ensuring county services are being equally distributed to all citizens.

 He encouraged attendees to join him at one of their monthly meetings.
 “It is interesting to listen to different peoples’ opinions.
 That’s how you heal, that’s how you grow.
 You don’t have to subscribe to what the person believes, just listen and pay attention. … We’re there to combat discrimination.
 We can change America for the betterment of us all.”